basho/basho_docs/source/riak/references/appendices/Riak-Control.md

 ![The Snapshot Page](/images/control_snapshot.png)

 Immediately obvious is whether or not your cluster is "healthy".
-If this is your first time firing up Riak, then you should be presented with a comforting green checkmark indicating that everything is okay.
-In the event that something isn't quite right (or has the potential to cause problems in the near future) the checkmark will turn into a red X and there will be a list of reasons for the concern, each linking you to a page where you can get more information or even correct the problem.
+If this is your first time firing up Riak, then you should be presented with a comforting green check mark indicating that everything is okay.
+In the event that something isn't quite right (or has the potential to cause problems in the near future) the check mark will turn into a red X and there will be a list of reasons for the concern, each linking you to a page where you can get more information or even correct the problem.

 ### The Cluster View